gbv/aREF/aref.md

 *circular* or *non-circular*, as *flat*, as *consistent*, and as *normalized*.

-An aREF document is **circular** iff there is at least one path from a [*subject map*] to itself by stepping to a next [*subject maps*] that is part of an [*encoded objects*] of the previous [*subject map*].
+An aREF document is **circular** if there is at least one path from a [*subject map*] to itself by stepping to a next [*subject maps*] that is part of an [*encoded objects*] of the previous [*subject map*].